Thermoguard Timbercoat 60 Minute System - Choose from 4000+ colours available from RAL, BS & NCS

-Each component of the packs can still be purchased individually if required here: Thermoguard Timbercoat and here: Thermoguard Smoke & Flame Retardant Dualcoat
+Each component of the packs can still be purchased individually if required here: Thermoguard Timbercoat and here: Thermoguard Smoke & Flame Retardant (SFR) Dualcoat

 For fire protection to doors, see Fire Door Upgrade Kits